EvictionLab/eviction-lab-website/docs/shortcodes.md

 - valueTemplate: template string for tooltip
 - colors: colors to use for the choropleths, separated by semi colon
 - caption: caption text below the map
+- zeroPattern: if states with 0 value should use pattern

 #### Demo